 Activity 1.2.1.
-Stakehodler consultation (to be covered by PMC and co-financing)
+Stakeholder consultation (to be covered by PMC and co-financing)

-The MATE in close coordination with UNIDO's project manager will be responsible to mobilise the support, cooperation and consultation of all relevant stakeholders.
+The MoLWE in close coordination with UNIDO's project manager will be responsible to canvass the support, cooperation and consultation of all relevant stakeholders.
 Special attention will be given to informing producers, importers and distributors of new POPs and/or articles containing new POPs on the obligations of the country under the SC and their involvement in inventory and priority setting processes.
 Feedback suggestions and comments received from stakeholders will be reviewed, considered and answered by the project management.

 The changes made by the SC to almost double the number of chemicals that are addressed might require the involvement of additional stakeholders in the inventory and action plan development process.
-To this end the first step of the project is to reevaluate and, if needed, identify new stakeholders.
+To this end the first step of the project is to re-evaluate and, if needed, identify new stakeholders.
 This activity will culminate in a stakeholders meeting, where the key partners for NIP update will be selected.

 Activity 1.2.2.
-Strategy on public information and awareness of the new POPs and EA project development
+Strategy on public participation and awareness of the new POPs and EA project development

-The SC strongly promotes the involvement of the public in the preparation and implementation of NIP related activities as a major driving force for initiating environmental health improvements.
-Thus, the communication strategy of the EA project will include activities for timely informing the public on planned activities and achieved results.
-Special information will be prepared and distributed to different public organisations and press media.
-The national POPs website will be continuously updated on project activities.
-Feedback, suggestions and comments received from public organizations will be reviewed, considered and answered by the project management.
+The SC strongly promotes the participation and involvement of the public in the preparation and implementation of NIP-related activities as a major driving force for initiating environmental health improvements.
+The project seeks public participation by consulting those potentially affected by the production, use and management of new POPs.
+Relevant community groups, agricultural groups, women and children groups will be involved in new POPs inventory activities and at the same time informed about the human and environmental risks associated with POPs.
+The information will be assessed to provide a basis for the inventory reports and design of action plans to implement the SC.
+The communication strategy will include activities for informing the general public on planned activities and achieved results of the EA project in a timely manner.
+Special information releases will be prepared and distributed to different public organizations, especially to women's groups, and press media.
+For outlining a detailed communication strategy, the UNEP guidance "Developing a communications strategy for National Implementation Plans (NIPs) under the Stockholm Convention on POPs" may be referred to.

+The POPs website will be continuously updated on project activities.
+Feedback, suggestions and comments received from public organizations will be reviewed, considered and answered by the project management team.